-Putting yourself back on the right track is a long way !
-Especially when you're not a genius storyteller (Seth's Blog: Ode: How to tell a great story) !
+Putting yourself back on the right track is a long way, especially when you're not a brilliant storyteller!
 But the ultimate secret is to be authentic and to tell something only you can tell.
-Doing so, you will catch people attention.
+Doing so, you might end up catching people attention.

 Here is an advice we would have liked to receive before launching.
-Try to answer Peters' Thiel 7 questions, worth meditating on:
+Try to answer 7 questions found in From Zero to One, worth meditating on:

 The Engineering Question: Can you create breakthrough technology instead of incremental improvement ?

 The Timing Question: Is now the right time to start this particular business?
-Think about Microsoft fail (Microsoft Invented A Tablet A Decade Before Apple And Totally Blew It) to launch a tablet 10 years before Apple.
+Think about how Microsoft failed to launch a tablet 10 years before Apple.
 Bill Gates himself said this fail was due to bad timing (Bill Gates: Here's Why The iPad Was A Success And...) .